We are choosing a new and courageous path to make the world a better place for our girls

 Autonomy

-As her young friendships blossom and your child knows how to be kind online, she can take full ownership of her Wise Phone and continue the good habits she has built along the way.
+As her young friendships blossom and your child knows how to be kind online, she can take full ownership of her mobile phone and continue the good habits she has built along the way.

 Full access

-At this stage, Wise Phone can be managed by the you and your daughter independently.
+At this stage, the Pymble Wise Phone Initiative phone can be managed by you and your daughter independently.

-The Wise Phone is a locked down, age-appropriate phone with all the valuable features your daughter needs but none of the distractions or harmful apps and content that are inappropriate for her developing young mind.
+The Pymble Wise Phone Initiative ensures your daughter has access to an age-appropriate phone with all the valuable features she needs but none of the distractions or harmful apps and content that are inappropriate for her developing young mind.
 The phone’s features are managed by the College and your daughter will be given access to safe and helpful features based on her age.
+Please refer to the ‘Customised to your daughter’s age’ section above for specific details.

 We understand that mobile phones play an important role in keeping families connected with their children.
 However, the negative impact of social media and smartphone addiction on young people is well supported by research.
-As a school, we believe we are in a unique position to help our students and their families address this issue by providing a solution that promotes responsible and appropriate use of this technology and allows our students to develop positive relationships, play and socialise in real life.
+As a school, we believe we are in a unique position to work with our families and address this issue by providing a solution that promotes responsible and appropriate use of this technology and allows our students to learn, play and develop positive relationships in real life.

 The success of this initiative comes down to collective commitment.
-As a College, we have committed to supplying, funding and managing a safer smartphone for students in Years 4 to 8.
+As a College, we have committed to supplying, funding and managing a safer phone option for students in Years 4 to 8.
 As a parent, you have a unique chance to choose to back this initiative and affect positive change for your daughter, her cohort and our wider community.
-If we all commit to the Wise Phone as the only option for Pymble students in these year groups then, yes, every student will use it and delay having access to social media on their phones until they are old enough to view and engage in the content safely and appropriately.
+If we all commit to a wiser mobile phone choice as the only option for Pymble students in these year groups then, yes, every student will use it and delay having access to social media on their phones until they are old enough to view and engage in the content safely and appropriately.

 It’s natural to feel anxious, especially when it involves something as important as your daughter’s connection to her social world.
-Framing the Wise Phone as a tool for empowerment that everyone else will be using, rather than a restriction, could help your conversations.
+Framing the College-managed phone under the Pymble Wise Phone Initiative as a tool for empowerment that everyone else will be using, rather than a restriction, could help your conversations.
 You can highlight that the phone will still allow her to stay connected with friends, in a healthier, more balanced, and inclusive way.

 We realise some students may try to access social media on other devices at home.
 As part of our digital citizenship education, we encourage families to maintain open discussions about responsible technology use and the importance of trust.
 We also suggest setting clear boundaries for access to other devices, including home computers or tablets.
 An easy win is to ban the use of tablets and laptops in the bedroom, encourage study in an open area of your home (not on a desk in her room), and set time limits for recreational use.
 Ultimately, fostering a relationship of trust and communication will help your daughter understand why these boundaries are important for her wellbeing.

 Often in life, the most difficult decisions we make are the ones that reap the greatest benefit.
 In this case, your daughter’s wellbeing is the priceless benefit.
-You might like to explain to her that the Wise Phone is a temporary step to help her grow into using technology wisely.
+You might like to explain to her that the phone is a temporary step to help her grow into using technology wisely.
 This phone will still allow her to stay connected with family and friends, but in a way that protects her from some of the distractions, pressures and negative aspects of social media and other apps.
-Remind her that, when the time is right, she’ll have the option to use an iPhone responsibly, along with the rest of her cohort.
+Remind her that, when the time is right, she’ll have the option to use a smartphone responsibly, along with the rest of her cohort.

 We understand that some students may already have a smartphone.
-We ask that you swap your daughter’s existing phone for our new Wise Phone to create an even playing field for all students in her cohort.
+We ask that you swap your daughter’s existing phone for our new College-managed phone under the Pymble Wise Phone Initiative to create an even playing field for all students in her cohort.
 You can then box and keep her smartphone for a couple of years, use JB Hifi’s trade in service to swap it for store credit, or find a new home for it by selling or gifting it to an appropriate older person.

 We firmly believe the research that says students should not have access to social media until they are 16.
 You can find more thoughtful insights on this decision at sites like Wait Mate and The Better Phone Project.

-Social media apps will not be available on the Wise Phone until the student is in Year 10.
+Social media apps will not be available on the mobile phone until the student is in Year 10.
 At this stage, she can unenrol from the Pymble Wise Phone Program and have full management of her device, including wisely installing appropriate apps of her choice.

-Yes, you can delay giving her a Wise Phone until you think she is ready.
-We suggest you take and keep the Wise Phone now so you have it on hand for that time.
+Yes, you can delay giving her a mobile phone until you think she is ready.
+We suggest you take and keep the phone selected for the Pymble Wise Phone Initiative now so you have it on hand for that time.

 Smart watches will not be allowed in the Junior School from 2025.
 Most parents tell us they chose this solution to track their daughter and communicate with them without giving them a full smartphone, however we are aware that students can also access social media on their smart watch.
-We strongly recommend swapping your daughter’s smart watch to a Pymble Wise Phone to achieve the same outcome but with greater safety and control.
+We strongly recommend swapping your daughter’s smart watch to a College-managed phone selected for the Pymble Wise Phone Initiative to achieve the same outcome but with greater safety and control.

-In later stages of the Wise Phone journey, your daughter will have access to WhatsApp.
+In later stages of the Pymble Wise Phone Initiative, your daughter will have access to WhatsApp.
 She can connect with family and friends via this app and join group video calls and share content within those safe groups.
-Until then, iMessages will come through as SMS messages to the Wise Phone.
-The Wise Phone has good options for device tracking, ‘tap’ payments, and messaging that works nicely across iOS and Android.
+Until then, iMessages will come through as SMS messages to the College-managed phone.
+The phone has good options for device tracking, ‘tap’ payments, and messaging that works nicely across iOS and Android.
 In addition, apps such as Life360, Spriggy, and WhatsApp all provide true cross-platform functionality.

 Yes.
 Opal and Credit Cards can be added to the phone’s wallet to allow your daughter to make tap payments.
-Spriggy is a great debit card option for your daughter that you can add to the Wise Phone tap payment system.
+We recommend Spriggy as a tap payment system.

 You can buy appropriate self-repair kits from iFixIt.
 Pymble stocks some of these kits and we are able to complete this repair for you at a small cost to cover the parts and labour.
 Shop for spare parts here.